BenUnyolo/micasa-frontend/README.md

 # Frontend Demo

 Built using using HTML, CSS and Vanilla JavaScript.
-CSS built with Tailwind CLI.
-Go to XXX to view a demo.
+CSS compiled with Tailwind CLI.
+Go [here](https://benunyolo.github.io/micasa-frontend/) to view a demo.

 ## Build